dlee533/just-the-docs/docs/Mina-test.md

 ## Cat

-I am allergic to cats; therefore, I cannot get near them.
-But they seem like the most decent pet if I must pick an animal.
+I am allergic to cats.
+But they seem like the most decent choice if I must pick an animal.

 [cat]: /assets/images/cat.jpg "cat"